theQRL/web3.js/docs/docs/guides/smart_contracts/deploying_and_interacting_with_smart_contracts.md

 1. Setting up the Environment
 2. Create a new project directory and initialize a new Node.js project.
-3. Write the Solidity code for the smart contract and save it to a file.
+3. Write the Hyperion code for the smart contract and save it to a file.
-4. Compile the Solidity code using the Solidity Compiler and get its ABI and Bytecode.
+4. Compile the Hyperion code using the Hyperion Compiler and get its ABI and Bytecode.
 5. Set up the web3.js library and connect to the Ganache network.
 6. Deploy the smart contract to the Ganache network using web3.js.
 7. Interact with the smart contract using web3.js.